aptech/docs/docs/plotsetbarwidth.rst

   // Set title and axis labels
   plotSetYLabel(&myPlot, "Apple production", "Arial", 12);
-  plotSetXLabel(&myPlot, "");

-  // Set canvas size for plot to 800 px by 620 px plotCanvasSize("px", 400 | 300);
+  // Set canvas size for plot to 400 px by 300 px plotCanvasSize("px", 400 | 300);

   // Adjust bar size from 0.5 default to 0.75